nitinroy3543/weatherapp/Readme.md

-This is a very simple multi-platform weather app built using CSS, HTML and Javascript which uses Openweather API to fetch weather data of user given city to show the most recent weather data.
+This is a basic multi-platform weather app built using CSS, HTML and Javascript which uses Openweather API to fetch weather data of user given city to show the most recent weather data.

 Features:
 1. It uses google fonts using googleapis